DaeguDude/TOP-calculator/README.md

     displayValue = Storing the display value
-    currentNumber = It's going to store each numbers before adding to the numbers numbers = Where I store all the numbers for operation operators = where I store all the operators for operation
+    currentNumber = It's going to store each numbers before adding to the numbers numberList = Where I store all the numbers for operation operatorList = where I store all the operators for operation

 FUNCTIONS:

-    breakDownNumbersOperators: It's going to break down the display Value, number to numbers, operator to operators
+    breakDownNumbersOperators: It's going to break down the display Value, number to numberList, operator to operatorList
 # These are the things I will ask once it finishes...
 Keep it updated throughout the project!

 ### What did you learn from this project?